 One might respond by saying that this self-automation process is indeed good.
 After all, this is how we learn!
 Yes, that’s true to a large degree.
 It’s this crystallization of the mind that enables us to drive a car, or ride a bicycle, or learn geography—but there’s a point where automated thinking becomes a hindrance, not an asset.

 Being a behavior pattern is the ideal state of an animal, not a human being.
-We are not to live by instinct, but by reason and intuition: thought and feeling!
+We are not to live by instinct, but by intelligence and intuition!
 We should learn which of our behaviors are best left on autopilot, and which ones we should take charge of consciously.

 This is why I sometimes say that routine is the enemy of real (conscious) living.
 When people are really (consciously) living, they become the cause of the events they experience instead of constantly reacting to seemingly uncontrollable events that “just happen.”

-This is the difference between an empowered person and a disempowered person.
+This is the difference between an empowered person and a disempowered person (a.k.a. a “victim”).

 You can live all your life in one city or block or house and never become a victim of routine.
 Like anything else, awareness is a state of mind!
 It’s a matter of choosing how you respond to your environment in each moment: either unconsciously (on “auto-pilot”) or consciously (aware of your choices and especially the reasons behind them).